 The current consensus is that the rates of infidelity between men and women continue to balance out over time.

-But Men who cheat have a better chance of remaining married than women in the same situation.
+But men who cheat have a better chance of remaining married than women in the same situation.
 Is this because men are less forgiving?

 infidelity is also a pattern from your family of origin.
 Research shows that if you have been unfaithful once, you are (under certain circumstances) 3X more likely to be unfaithful again, compared to someone who has never cheated.

 Most couples therapists report treating infidelity-based struggles during subsequent marriages.
 Sometimes at even higher rates than in first marriages.
 However, a recent study also shows that women who have experienced an unfaithful partner in their past, develop a deeper level of emotional intelligence that protects them in future intimate relationships.

 Marin-Cordero and Christensen found similar results to the earlier research by Atkins et al. (2010) and Gordon et al. (2004), in which the relationship satisfaction of couples working on rebuilding trust in couples therapy also reached a point of marital satisfaction equalling that of couples not in recovery from infidelity.